top of page

 Aix-en-Provence

-I love petanque (boules), always played studiously and with a fun camaraderie, often in vacant lots or in parks whose designers are wise enough to leave great stretches of hard earth over which these metal balls may be skillfully lobbed.
+I love petanque (boules), always played studiously but with a lasting camaraderie—often in vacant lots or in parks whose designers are wise enough to leave great stretches of hard earth over which these metal balls may be skillfully lobbed.
 Scoring is precise, of course, but chatter with friends remains mellow.
-People whose fathers probably played in the same place, and back for several generations.
+These are people whose forebears probably arced those very inherited orbs in the same place: generations at play.

-Taken on another trip to the Luberon, this stone face recalls the time when nobility repaired to fine (protected) estates on the hilltops, leaving the valley floors for their peasants to till.
+Captured during another trip to the Luberon, this stone face recalls the medieval era when nobility repaired to fine (protected) estates on the hilltops, leaving the more exposed but fertile valley floors for their peasants to till.

-Aix-en-Provence surely has the most lovely farmers market anywhere in the south of France.
-Vendors cope with curious tourists and regular customers alike in the same spot of this town square day after day and week after week.
+Aix-en-Provence surely has the most lively as well as lovely farmers market in the whole of Provence.
+Vendors cope with daily assorted visitors as well as regular customers, in the same spot of this town square day after day and week after week.
+I do not clearly recall this exact gal here giving samples of honey to eager kids... but the grand plane trees?
+Oh, yes, they were here before.

-Ribbed vaulting detail of the Cathedral of San Sauveur.
-The lofty nave is noticeably peaceful within, the only sound coming from the massive 18th c. pipe organ (if you're lucky enough to be present during practice for a concert the next day).
+Shown are ribbed vaulting details of the Cathedral of San Sauveur.
+The lofty nave is noticeably peaceful within, the only sound coming from the massive 18th c. pipe organ in concert (or if you're lucky enough to be present during practice for the next day's concert).
 A beautiful cloister is adjacent, and a baptistry whose sunken font dates from the early sixth century.
-The structure was built atop a Roman forum, whose artifacts may still be seen.
+The structure was built atop a Roman forum, whose artifacts are displayed through floor windows.

 Our apartment is shown here.
 What a pleasure to discover an available habitation such as this: entirely furnished according to Provençal taste, with nary a stick of IKEA items to be found.
 It's a splendidly nostalgic site for our last week in Europe, 2024.